-Question: What should I do if the OFS pick-up day is on a holiday?
+Question: What should I do if the OFS pickup day is on a holiday?

-Answer: Should your pick-up day land on one of these holidays, you may pick-up Monday through Thursday any other day the week of the holiday at your scheduled time slot.
+Answer: Should your pickup day land on one of these holidays, you may pick up Monday through Thursday the week of the holiday at your scheduled time slot.
 For example, if you are scheduled to come during the Monday 7:30 to 8:30 time slot, you may come on Tuesday, Wednesday, or Thursday, during the 7:30 to 8:30 time slot.